ClickHouse/clickhouse-docs/docs/en/about-us/cloud.md

 slug: /en/about-us/cloud
 sidebar_label: Cloud Service
 sidebar_position: 10
-description: ClickHouse is building a serverless hosted ClickHouse offering
+description: ClickHouse Cloud is in Beta
 ---

 # ClickHouse Cloud Service

-We are building a [serverless hosted ClickHouse offering](https://clickhouse.com/cloud/) that is:
+ClickHouse Cloud is now in Beta status.
+Experience more by [starting your trial](https://clickhouse.com/cloud/).
+ClickHouse Cloud Beta is:
 - Cloud-agnostic
 - No infrastructure to manage
 - Automatic scaling